Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ESPN+: United States – Boston, United States – Dallas

-As we’ve already said, Surfshark is priced similarly to PIA and available for as little as $1.99/mo over 27 months.
+Surfshark is priced similarly to PIA and available for as little as $1.78/mo over 27 months.

-You can also take advantage of a seven-day genuine free trial available via desktop and mobile, plus a 30-day refund guarantee.
+You can also take advantage of a 7-day free trial available via desktop and mobile, plus a 30-day refund guarantee.

 Despite the obvious upsides of using Surfshark, we did encounter a couple of UX issues we feel compelled to mention.